Lovor01/makeiteasy-back-to-top/readme.txt

 You can use everything block editor provides.

+= Can I insert my own icon inside the button? =

+Yes, one way to do it is to use "Inline image" feature of the button block.
+If you want to put SVG image, you should one of plugins for SVG sanitization, as SVG's are not by default allowed in WordPress because of security issues (JavaScript code may be embedded in SVG).

 = Can I insert any custom block or pattern and keep back to top functionality? =

 Yes, but you should take care to preserve accessibility.
 Button is the best element, since button is accessible HTML element and it is clear that it gives some action.